 In kids, the more common problems include:

-Kidney (renal) failure.
-This can be acute (sudden) or chronic (happening over time and usually long lasting or permanent).
+Kidney (renal) failure can be acute (sudden) or chronic (happening over time and usually long lasting or permanent).
 In either form of kidney failure, the kidneys slow down or stop filtering blood effectively, causing waste products and toxic substances to build up in the blood.

 Chronic kidney failure involves a deterioration of kidney function over time.
 In children, it can result from acute kidney failure that fails to improve, birth defects of the kidney, chronic kidney diseases, repeated kidney infections, or chronic severe high blood pressure.
 If diagnosed early, chronic kidney failure in children can be treated but usually not reversed.
 The child may require a kidney transplant at some point in the future.

-Urinary tract infections (UTIs).
-Most UTIs are caused by intestinal bacteria (such as E. coli) that are normally found in feces.
+Urinary tract infections (UTIs) usually care aused by intestinal bacteria, such as E. coli, normally found in feces.
 These bacteria can cause infections anywhere in the urinary tract, including the kidneys.
-Most UTIs happen in the lower urinary tract (the bladder and urethra).
-UTIs affect both boys and girls, but in school-age children, girls are more likely to develop them than boys.
-This might be because girls have shorter urethras than boys.
+Most UTIs occur in the lower urinary tract, in the bladder and urethra.
+UTIs occur in both boys and girls.
+In school-age children, girls are more likely to develop UTIs than boys; this may be because girls have shorter urethras than boys.

 Reviewed by: Yamini Durani, MD

 |National Institute of Diabetes and Digestive and Kidney Diseases This group conducts and supports research on many serious diseases affecting public health.|

 |National Kidney Foundation (NKF) NKF seeks to prevent kidney and urinary tract diseases, improve the health and well-being of individuals and families affected by these diseases, and increase the availability of all organs for transplantation.|